Machine Learning in Computational Biology

 History: from its inception in 2004 to 2017, MLCB was an official NeurIPS workshop (previous meetings 2004-2017).
 Given the growth and maturity of the field, MLCB became an independent conference co-located with NeurIPS in 2019 (see MLCB2019).
 In 2020 (see MLCB2020), MLCB was held virtually (due to Covid-19 pandemic).
 The virtual conference format led to a record number of participants, which included 1000 registered participants via Zoom and > 3000 views on YouTube live stream.
 Our sponsors include Recursion, Deep Genomics, and Amazon.

-Announcement: Abstract submission deadline is Oct 1, 2021 at midnight PST.
+Abstract submission deadline is Oct 1, 2021 at midnight PST.
 Deadline extended: abstracts are due Wed Oct 6, 2021 at midnight (your choice of time zone).

 Annual MLCB Meeting 2021